Luming-L/NGG/Welcome file.md

 each gene has two exons and an intron.
-HoxA in axolotl has a increased repeat content and is 3.5 times larger. highly conserved non-exonic elements are not interspersed in the 170-kb repetitive region between HoxA3 and HoxA4 the expansion of introns of developmental genes is significantly lower (6- to 11-fold, P)
+HoxA in axolotl has a increased repeat content and is 3.5 times larger. highly conserved non-exonic elements are not interspersed in the 170-kb repetitive region between HoxA3 and HoxA4 the expansion of introns of developmental genes is significantly lower (6- to 11-fold, P<10-11)
 ### Species-restricted genes in regeneration
 ## Part 2: the evolution of key tissue formation and regulators